gquinche/figma-mcp-go/README.md

 # figma-mcp-go

-Figma MCP Server Without API Rate Limits
+Figma MCP for Free Users, No Rate Limits, allowing Text to Designs, and Designs to Code.

-A free, open-source Figma MCP server that reads Figma files directly via plugin — no REST API, no rate limits.
+A free, open-source Figma MCP server that reads and writes Figma files directly via plugin — no REST API, no rate limits.
 Works with Cursor, Claude, GitHub Copilot, and any MCP-compatible AI tool.

 **Highlights**
 - No Figma API token required